Manufacturing & Deployment Model

 This map shows the geographic distribution of the proposed manufacturing and deployment model across the United States.
 Research and validation activities are concentrated in California, while the engineering and pilot manufacturing center is located in Texas.

-From this center, technologies and equipment are deployed to multiple small-scale production sites located in agricultural and economically underserved states.
-This structure supports localized biomass processing, job creation in rural regions, and nationwide soil restoration impact.
+From this center, technologies and equipment are deployed to multiple small-scale production sites located in agricultural regions and economically underserved states.
+This structure supports localized biomass processing, job creation in rural regions, and a broader soil restoration impact across the United States.

 Legend: